-This intensive course aims to develop sophisticated skills in speaking, understanding, reading, and writing French, through regular classroom instruction, field-based activities, and continuing homestay practice.
-While emphasis is placed primarily upon oral comprehension and developing conversational competencies (i.e., listening and speaking), reading and writing are also highlighted as crucial to the reinforcement of those skills.
+This intensive course aims to develop sophisticated skills in speaking, understanding, reading, and writing French, through traditional classroom instruction, field-based activities, and continuing homestay practice.
+While emphasis is placed primarily upon oral comprehension and developing conversational competencies (i.e. listening and speaking), reading and writing are also highlighted as crucial to the reinforcement of those skills.
 Thus the course is designed to help the student acquire French language and to grasp cultural practices in the Francophone world.
-Moroccan and North African cultural context is built into the course and introduced through audiovisual materials and experiential activities accompanying the textbook that has been specifically prepared by SIT program instructors.
-This fairly advanced level of language gives the students a more in-depth background into everyday life, enabling the mastery of critical language skills necessary for performing a variety of activities.
-The objective of the course is to review and expand on topics including travel, relationships, ceremonies, services (especially public administration), speaking about one's career (personal achievements), talking about oneself (autobiography), and cultural and literary subjects (films, books, favorite TV programs).
+Tunisian and North African cultural context is built into the course and introduced through audiovisual materials and experiential activities accompanying the textbook that has been specifically prepared by SIT language instructors.
+French skills in Tunisian context are further reinforced through regular communication with members of Frenchspeaking host families, and activities including excursions to local Francophone radio stations, print media facilities, and French instruction classes in local schools.
+This more advanced language level gives students an in-depth background on everyday life, enabling the mastery of critical language skills necessary for performing a variety of activities.
+The objective of the course is to review and expand on topics including: travel, relationships, ceremonies, services (especially public administration), speaking about one's career (personal achievements), talking about oneself (autobiography), and cultural and literary subjects specific to Tunisia and North Africa more broadly (including films, books, favorite TV programs).